 These days, life is incredibly busy and taking time out of your day to wait around a doctor’s office probably isn’t the most appealing idea.
 And even though the data shows that erectile dysfunction is a prevalent problem among men as they age, it can still be uncomfortable to discuss with your GP.

 However, seeking treatment for your erectile dysfunction is important.
 Luckily, you can now talk to a doctor and receive a prescription to treat ED — all from the comfort of your home.
-Companies like Men’s Health Clinic allow you to have a confidential chat with medical professionals who are experts in sexual dysfunction and experienced in dealing with these specific health concerns.
+Companies like Men’s Health Clinic UK allow you to have a confidential chat with medical professionals who are experts in sexual dysfunction and experienced in dealing with these specific health concerns.

 To get started, you’ll simply fill out an online assessment to determine if you have an issue that we can help with.
-From there, you’ll set up a phone consultation or video chat with a member of our team of licensed Australian doctors.
+From there, you’ll set up a phone consultation or video chat with a member of our team of licensed UK doctors.
 During your confidential consultation, your doctor will ask you about the symptoms you’re currently experiencing, along with any relevant medical history and current health conditions.